ABOUT THE EMPIRE BASEBALL LEAGUE

 DOES THIS LEAGUE PAY OR COMPENSATE PLAYERS?

 Players that enroll in the Empire Showcase/Tryout program are eligible to play in the Empire League.
 A player selected will sign a Contract to participate with official terms.
-Players ARE compensated with housing, transportation and an expense stipend for additional meal assistance.
-Amount of money given to players is based on total days active with the team, and it is also based on their classification, no different than all independent professional baseball leagues or affiliated organizations.
+Players ARE compensated with housing to save them on living expense, and if asked to travel during the season the league provides transportation funds and players are given a minor expense stipend for meals.
+Amount of money compensated to players is based on total days active with the team, and it is also based on their classification, no different than all independent professional baseball leagues or affiliated organizations.
 All Empire League participants are classified as Rookies.
 That is because if a player signs a Pro contracts to higher level Pro Leagues they would keep their player status and will be considered Rookies on the Pro Baseball Status classification of (Rookie 1 or Rookie 2).
 The Classification for a player would only be different if a player has over 150 at bats or a full year in MLB affiliated or Federation Pro Ball.

 HOW DOES EMPIRE LEAGUE OPERATE?

-The EPBL or EBL is a NON-PROFIT operation and is completely self funded by supportive charity partners and sponsors.
+The EPBL or EBL Does NOT-PROFIT as an operation and is completely self funded by supportive charity partners and sponsors.
 Revenue streams such as Advertisement sales, Ticket Sales, National Camps revenue, donations and private funding is used to afford the function of the league.
 Participants in the Empire Tryout Camps or the League are considered program enrolled members.

 EMPIRE PRO SHOWCASE CAMP AND LEAGUE SPRING TRAINING INFORMATION